National holidays of United States in 2025

 In 2025, the United States observes several key national holidays, including New Year's Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, and Thanksgiving.
 These federal holidays are celebrated nationwide and often impact work schedules and public services.
 Find the full list of holidays in 2025 and plan accordingly.

-The upcoming holiday on Friday, Oct.
-17, 2025 is Alaska Day observed United States - Alaska.
+The upcoming holiday on Monday, Dec.
+15, 2025 is Chanukah/Hanukkah (first day) observed United States.

 Upcoming Holidays